danielgak/rust-exercises/NOTES.md

 ### Functions

 - `fn` Rust code uses snake case as the conventional style for function and variable names
-- Rust doesn’t care where you define your functions
+- Rust doesn't care where you define your functions
 - You must declare the type of each parameter on function signatures
-- You must specify function’s return eg.`-> i32`
+- You must specify function's return eg.`-> i32`
 - **Statements** are instructions that perform some action and do not return a value.
 - **Expressions** evaluate to a resultant value.
 ```rust